 Diabetes is one of the most common chronic diseases in the United States.
-The states that more than 29 million people have diabetes.
+The

 Type 1 diabetes is a condition in which the immune system attacks cells in the pancreas that produce insulin.
 Insulin is a hormone that regulates your blood sugar levels, which can go up and down depending on what you eat.
 People with type 1 diabetes may experience blood sugar spikes or drops so severe they end up in a coma.

 People with diabetes regulate their blood sugar, or blood glucose, levels by giving themselves injections of insulin or by using a pump to deliver the insulin.
 Insulin pumps also alert users when their blood sugar levels become abnormal.

 Now, there’s a new option to help patients with type 1 diabetes monitor blood glucose and adjust insulin delivery based on that data, thanks to the FDA’s approval of the Animas Vibe.
 The Vibe is a combination insulin pump and continuous glucose monitoring (CGM) system.

 How does the Vibe work?
 Users wear the small pump on the outside of the body.
 The pump delivers insulin 24 hours a day through a catheter inserted under the skin.